Accurate water information is essential for effective water management within the Bay of Plenty.

 If you have a data logger on your pump, you can arrange for your data to be sent to Council automatically (contact us to find out how).
 You can also continue to email, fax or post in your paper record sheets.

-Contact us here for your customer (debtor) number (allow at least 3 working days for us to get back to you) or if required more urgently phone 0800 884 880.
+Email us for your customer (debtor) number (allow at least three working days for us to get back to you) or if required more urgently phone 0800 884 880.

-Accurate water information is essential for effective water management within our region.
-National Regulations on the measuring and reporting of water takes were introduced under section 360 of the Resource Management Act in November 2010.
+Accurate water information is essential for effective water management within the Bay of Plenty.
+National Regulations for measuring and reporting water takes were introduced under section 360 of the Resource Management Act in November 2010.

 Contact our Resource Consent team if you would like to know what changes are involved for you.